SILICA IN INDUSTRIAL WATER – How big of a problem is it?

 Common methods of Silica Removal from Water:

-- Membrane Filtration(RO & UF) – Membrane treatment can remove virtually all colloidal silica.
+2. Membrane Filtration(RO & UF) – Membrane treatment can remove virtually all colloidal silica.
 Both reverse osmosis and ultrafiltration are effective in this respect.
-Reverse osmosis offers the additional advantage of significant reduction (98%+) of reactive silica as well.
+Reverse osmosis typically provides high rejection of dissolved (reactive) silica, often in the range of 95% or higher under well‑designed conditions, in addition to removing colloidal silica.

 These already existing solutions have their own merits in various aspects of tackling this problem.
 But each of them pose a new challenge to companies.
 Anion exchange resin is unable to remove large amounts of colloidal silica from water, membrane filtration is hindered due to scaling problems, and lime-soda softening forms huge amount of sludge which causes huge sludge disposal headaches for companies.